|Welcome: [ Log Out ]|

 The transcript is a means of confirming the attendance information that has been reported to the CLE Commission both by you and by program sponsors.
 You can use the form to correct any inaccurate information or to add credits to your record.
 It is not necessary to return the transcript to the CLE Commission unless you wish to make changes.

-The easiest way to report CLE credits is by sending copies of your certificates of attendance or participation to email@example.com.
+The easiest way to report CLE credits is by sending a completed CLE Credit Reporting Form and copies of your certificates of attendance or participation for accredited courses to email@example.com.
 You should keep all original attendance certificates for your own records.

 Please make sure to include your State Bar member number to assure proper credit.